Mike Guevremont is moving out of 113 Wertland Place

 And yet, there was no mention of it.

+No acknowledgment that the vendor didn’t meet contractual standards.
+No indication that the Board evaluated the situation through that lens.
 And most importantly, no mention of whether the HOA pursued any credits or financial remedies on behalf of homeowners.

 Instead, the focus was on having a conversation with the vendor and hoping for better results next time.